The man behind The Grueling Truth - Where Legends Speak

 White began his professional football career with the Minnesota Vikings after being drafted in the second round of the 1969 AFL/NFL draft.
 He is one of 11 players to have played in all four Vikings Super Bowl appearances between 1969 and 1976.
 Before the 1978 season, he was traded to the San Diego Chargers, with whom he played until 1985 when he retired after seventeen years and 241 games.
 Mainly used at offensive guard, he was selected to the Pro Bowl four times.
-He played as an offensive lineman for the Chargers 1978-85.
+He played as an offensive lineman for the Chargers from 1978-to 85.

 He was an AP First-Team All-Pro selection for the first of five times in 1964 and also began a streak of six straight Pro Bowl appearances (1964–1969) that season.
 In 1967, he was named First-Team All-Pro by Newspaper Enterprise Association and UPI and Second-Team All-Pro by the AP.
 In 1969, he was named the NFL’s Top Offensive Lineman of the Year by the 1,000-Yard Club in Columbus, Ohio.
 In 1970, he was named First-Team All-Pro by both the PFWA and Pro Football Weekly.
 He was also named Second Team All-Pro by Newspaper Enterprise Association.
 He was named First Team All-NFC for that season by the AP.